What Are Perpetual Contracts? A Complete Guide

 Close or Get Liquidated

 Close manually at any time to realize P&L — there is no expiration.
-If your margin ratio falls below the maintenance threshold, the exchange's liquidation engine force-closes the position, usually at a worse price than the bankruptcy price.
+If your margin ratio falls below the maintenance threshold, the exchange's liquidation engine force-closes the position, usually slightly worse than the displayed liquidation price — though the insurance fund absorbs fills that would otherwise land beyond the bankruptcy price.

 Funding Rates Explained